-ASP.NET Core Blazor components lifecycle allows the user to perform additional operations on components during component initialization and rendering.
-It's also useful to release resources when the component is removed from the page.
+The ASP.NET Core Blazor component lifecycle lets you perform additional operations on components during initialization and rendering.
+It also provides a way to release resources when a component is removed from the page.

 Here's the Blazor components lifecycle: